 As a child, I was fascinated by Richard Scarry’s picture books.
 They presented the world in its complexity, but through a vibrant and endearing lens that a child could relate to.
 There’s one in particular that I liked called “What Do People Do All Day?” from 1968 that depicted modern life in Busytown and showed how everyone does their part to get things done and create a society.

 Amid a groundswell of recent optimism due to successful vaccine rollouts and improving numbers, I have been thinking of that book.
 What would “What Do People Do All Day?” look like in a post-pandemic world?
 How has COVID shaped the lives of the baker, the real estate agent, the construction worker, the lawyer, the doctor, the farmer?
 It’s touched everyone and nearly everything we do.
-Will everything go back to what it was before the pandemic?
-If not, what has changed temporarily and what has changed forever?
+So, what has changed temporarily and what has changed forever?

 As a digital strategy, design, and development agency we have been thinking about what a post-pandemic world looks like for us and, more importantly, for our clients.

 While recognizing there is still a lot of uncertainty globally with virus variants rising and vaccine availability concerns, there is a case to be made that we are turning the corner from a prolonged crisis mode where companies were reinventing themselves on the fly to … well, no one knows precisely, but likely to a period of strategic planning and proactivity.